-- 1. The issuance of the Notes was authorized pursuant to resolutions of the Board of Directors of the Issuer adopted on March 17, 1998 and May , 1998. - 2.
+- The issuance of the Units was authorized pursuant to resolutions of the Board of Directors of the Issuer adopted on March 17, 1998, May 27, 1998 and June 8, 1998. - 2.
 In connection with the application to list the Notes on the Luxembourg Stock Exchange, legal notices relating to the issuance of the Notes and copies of the Certificate and Articles of Association of the Issuer will be lodged with the Chief Registrar of the District Court in Luxembourg (Greffler en Chef du Tribunal d Arrondissement de et a Luxembourg) where such documents are available for inspection and where copies of such documents may be obtained upon request. - 3.
-The Notes have been accepted for clearance through the Euroclear and Cedel settlement systems and will have the following reference numbers:
+The Units, the Notes and the Warrants have been accepted for clearance through the Euroclear and Cedel settlement systems and will have the following reference numbers: